vincentvbh/NTTs_with_Armv7-M_Armv7E-M_Armv8-A/README.md

 - `common`:
     This folder contains the C functions used during the development of the assembly programs.
 The functions are designed to support user-defined coefficient rings.
 For documentation, please refer to the Appendix B **Toolkit for Development** in the thesis.
 - `code`:
     This folder contains the implementations.
-Currently, implementations in `Armv7-M` and `Armv7E-M` are included.
-The `Armv8-A` implementations can be found at https://github.com/neon-ntt/neon-ntt and will be integrated into this repository shortly.
+Please refer to the folders `Armv7-M`, `Armv7E-M`, and `Armv8-A`.
 - `bound`:
     This folder contains the output bounds of each assembly subroutines.
 Currently, bounds for `Armv7-M` and `Armv7E-M` implementations are given.
     The bounds of `Armv8-A` is left as future work.
 It is expected that implementations in `Armv8-A` will be improved in the future, and with high probability, only bounds for the improved programs will be given.